 ABOUT WEST VIRGINIA MEMORIES

 This site has photographs and genealogical information about southern West Virginia families including the Vest family of White Oak Mountain, Smith family of Abraham in Richmond District, the Gadd and Cochran families, and the Biars family of West Virginia and Ohio.
 A whole bunch of cousins contributed to this site.
 Thank you!
 The aerial photo above, taken in 1985, is my childhood home, the Earl and Golda Smith farm on Route 3, Hinton Road, White Oak Mountain, Raleigh County, W.Va.
-The yellow house was built by my grandparents, Leonard and Stella Vest.
+The yellow house was built by my grandparents, Leonard H. Vest and Stella Gadd Vest.

 Giving credit where credit is due